seandstewart/bardly/pending/romances/pericles/11-player.md

 May we not see him? ...

 **HELICANUS**
-...You may;
+...
+You may;
 But bootless is your sight: he will not speak
 To any. ...

 **LYSIMACHUS**
-...Yet let me obtain my wish.
+...
+Yet let me obtain my wish.

 **HELICANUS**
 Behold him.